ACCESS-NRI/access-hive.org.au/docs/about/contribute/index.md

 There are two main ways to contribute to the site:

 - you can modify an existing page [directly from GitHub][directedit] without any knowledge of Git.
 This is a simple way suitable to light modifications.
 - you can work [on your local computer][localedit] and use Git to manage your modifications.
 This is recommended for more involved modifications.
-It is the easiest way to modify the navigation of the site.
+It is the easiest way to modify the categories and menu structure used to navigate the site.

 [Issues]: https://github.com/ACCESS-Hive/website/issues
 [directedit]: direct_edit.md